 The Distil Union design philosophy of "less is more" stems from the idea that creating space for the activities and people you love — rather than for more things — can lead to a more fulfilled life.

 But why do we urge you to #SimplifySmileRepeat?
-Our minimalism rejects fulfillment from objects and embraces the simplicity made by decluttering, organizing and editing in order to create opportunities for the truly important things.
+Our take on minimalism rejects fulfillment from objects and embraces the simplicity made by decluttering, organizing and editing in order to create space and opportunities for the truly important things.

 However, to truly live this way takes discipline and constant reminders.
 In a world where we're inundated by ads tempting us with the latest and greatest, it's difficult to realize when you have enough.
 We realize some of this may seem counterintuitive coming from a retail business.
-Because, yes, we make objects — but our goal is to design those objects to fit seamlessly into your life, so you don’t have to spend any more of your precious time fussing, finding, tidying, and organizing.
+Because, yes, we make objects — but our goal is to design those objects to fit seamlessly into your life, so you don’t have to spend any more of your precious time fussing, finding or tidying.

-So if you feel like you've got too much stuff in your space, we’ve got some great tips to battle unnecessary noise and visual clutter.
+So if you feel like you've got too much stuff in your space, we’ve got some great tips to battle the unnecessary.
 Follow along with our "52 Ways to Simplify" series as we share our best hacks for every area of your life.
+Unless otherwise noted, these resources are not sponsored; any affiliate links will be identified as such, and any earned referral fees will be put toward our 1% For The Planet donations.

 1. Use a Digital Password Organizer